Flat strips, Bowen-Margulis measures, and mixing of the geodesic flow for rank one CAT(0) spaces: Introduction

 \begin{main}[\thmref{isolated almost everywhere}] \stateisolated \end{main}

 As a corollary, the equivalence classes of higher rank geodesics have zero measure under $m$.
-In fact, \mae{$m$} geodesic bounds no flat strip of any positive width.
-More precisely, we have the following.
+We then show that, in fact, \mae{$m$} geodesic bounds no flat strip of any positive width.
+Clearly we need to prevent obvious counterexamples such as those of the form $X = X' \times [0, 1]$, where $X'$ is a CAT($0$) space; the condition we require is that some geodesic in $X$ with both endpoints in $\Lam$, the limit set of $\Gamma$ in $\bd X$, has zero width.
+Write $\ZL$ for the set of such geodesics.
+Note that our condition holds automatically in the geodesically complete case (see \propref{strong density}).

-{ Let $X$ and $\Gamma$ satisfy the assumptions of \thmref{main isolated}.
-The set $\ZE \subseteq \GE$ of endpoint pairs of zero-width geodesics has full $\mu$-measure. }
+{ Let $X$ be a proper \textnormal{CAT($0$)} space under a proper, non-elementary, isometric action by a group $\Gamma$ with a rank one element.
+Suppose $m_{\Gamma}$ is finite and $\ZL$ is nonempty.
+Then the set $\ZE \subseteq \GE$ of endpoint pairs of zero-width geodesics has full $\mu$-measure. }

 \begin{main}[\thmref{a.e.-geodesic-is-lonely}] \statelonely \end{main}